 The regular work week is defined as Monday through Sunday.
 For full-time Executive, Administrative, Professional and Career employees the work schedule is generally detailed as thirty-seven and one-half (37.5) hours per work week.
-The regular workday for full-time Executive, Administrative, Professional, and Career employees is generally detailed as seven and one-half hours per day, not including (a half-hour) lunch.
-For full-time Instructional employees the work schedule is generally detailed as thirty-seven and one-half (37.5) hours per work week.
-The general business hours of the College are 8:30am to 5:00pm.
+The regular workday for full-time Executive, Administrative, Professional and Career employees is generally detailed as seven and one-half hours per day, not including (a half-hour) lunch.
+For full-time Instructional employees the work schedule is generally detailed as thirty-five (35.0) hours per work week.
+General Business hours of the College are 8:30am to 5:00pm.

 However, it should be noted that the work schedule estimated for the work week is not to be construed as a maximum amount of time required for any given position.
-Depending on the circumstances at the College, it is specifically contemplated that full-time employees will be called upon to work more than 37.5 hours per week.
+Depending on the circumstances at the College, it is specifically contemplated that full-time Executive, Administrative, Professional and Career employees will be called upon to work more than 37.5 hours per week and full-time Instructional employees will be called upon to work more than 35 hours per week.
 The President may authorize a change in employees' schedules as deemed necessary for the efficient operation of the College.